-Herbert R. Binder/Shoppers Drug Mart Bursaries
+Herbert R. Binder/Shoppers Drug Mart Bursaries for Experiential Placements

-As a tribute to Herbert R. Binder upon his retirement from Shoppers Drug Mart in February 2001, executives, suppliers and associates of the company pledged donations to establish the Herbert R. Binder/ Shoppers Drug Mart Bursaries.
-These bursaries will be awarded to students demonstrating financial need.
+As a tribute to Herbert R. Binder upon his retirement from Shoppers Drug Mart in February 2001, executives, suppliers and associates of the company pledged donations to establish the Herbert R. Binder/ Shoppers Drug Mart Bursaries for